OceanStreamIO/oceanstream/README.md

     pip install -r requirements.txt
     ```

-3.2 Install to use the package:
+3.2 Install to contribute to the package:
     ```bash
     pip install -r requirements-dev.txt # only for development needs
     ```